fido-device-onboard/pri-fidoiot/README.md

 `jdbc:h2:tcp:...`

-SELECT * FROM MT_DEVICES will show the current vouchers created by DI messages.
+SELECT * FROM MT_DEVICES will show the current Ownership Vouchers created by DI messages.

 # Enabling Remote Access to DB